 Cover the turnips, garlic, and potatoes in a medium pot over high heat with the milk and enough water to cover.
 Bring to a boil, reduce to a simmer, and cook until veggies are tender.
 Drain and with an immersion blender or food processor, purée until smooth.
 Alternatively, you could mash.
 Mix in thyme leaves to your liking and melted butter if you choose.
 This reheats well in the oven.

 The big day.
 Your bird should be the priority at this point.
 Be sure to let it come to room temperature before getting in the oven – this will reduce roasting time and help ensure even cooking.
 Plan to take it out of the oven at least an hour before guests arrive – giving it time to rest and you time to make gravy, heat prepared dishes in the oven, and carve the bird.
 Finish off any quick-cooking dishes today as well.

 Sautéed Brussels Sprouts

 ¼ cup parmesan cheese

 1 tablespoon fresh, chopped herbs

-Over medium high heat, sauté the Brussels sprouts in the olive oil.
+Over medium-high heat, sauté the Brussels sprouts in olive oil.
 Cook until just starting to brown, 3-4 minutes.
 Add ½ cup water to the pan with the lemon zest.
 Cook until the water has evaporated.
 Toss in the cheese and herbs.